Base

 Reuse roles¶

-To re-use a role across namespaces, first define a cluster role, for example, to view services
+To re-use a role across namespaces, first define a cluster role, for example, to view services, using:

 1 2 3 4 5 6 7 8 9 10 11 12 | apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: perm-svc-view rules: - apiGroups: - "" resources: - services verbs: - get - list |